RaccoonCodes/Sports_Store/README.md

 1) clone this repo
 2) Open Visual Studio or preferred code editor.
 3) Download and Update any NuGet Package Dependencies.
 4) might need to run the database migration to create the needed tables.
-If so, run the command, "dotnet ef database update".
+If so, run the command:
+   1) "dotnet ef migrations add Initial"
+   2) "dotnet ef database update"
-5) Run and navigate Page, There is an admin page and to access it, add "/admin" at the end of the URL when first running the page.
+6) Run and navigate Page, There is an admin page and to access it, add "/admin" at the end of the URL when first running the page.

 #### **All work is Finalized and commented on each files where needed.
 Final updated work was on 3/4/2024**